Nazky/PS4Linux-Payloads/README.md

 After that just go to the root directory and run the **make** command.

 ## How i can run/install linux ?
 You can install and run linux by using a usb device or directly with the hdd (i am not going to show how install gentoo here !), disable the HDR and set the ps4 resolution to 1080p.

+If you want to use my host (http://ps4xploit.zd.lu) here is how you can run the linux payload on 9.00 for now.

+1) Jailbreak with goldhen (just click on the big jailbreak button).
+2) Enable the binloader in the PS4 settings.
+3) Go to the host and select a payload ('Disbale Update' or 'Disbale ASLR' for exemple).
+4) Choose a linux payload.

 ___